Arunteja27/Nerd-Express/README.md

-# Ride_Hailing_Program
+# Uber Nerd Express
-A ride-hailing program which tries to simulate the backend logic of popular ride-hailing apps, written in C++.
+A ride-hailing program which simulates the backend logic of popular ride-hailing apps, written in C++.

 ## List of source files: